 Some Google image searching a few years ago matched up my memory with one of Rockwell's Saturday Evening Post covers: "Blank Canvas," which made its debut on the October 8, 1938 issue of the magazine.
 Now I suppose this befuddled artist to be Rockwell himself, scratching his own head over the very illustration he's just now brought into being.
 As a kid, of course, I never quite grasped this meta aspect to the piece, but I like to think I could sense it.
 I could feel there was some joke in the perpetual unknown of the artist's face.
 If he could turn, it would be with a wink, certainly.

-Today, as we navigate yet another period of danger and uncertainty, Rockwell's efforts through art to promote citizens' investment in the "common good" take on a fresh relevance.
+Today, as we navigate yet another period of uncertainty, Rockwell's efforts through art to promote citizens' investment in the "common good" take on a fresh relevance.
 There's no coy looking-away, no joking, in these images, not by a long shot; nor do I imagine much head-scratching on the artist's part.
 Rockwell's mission was clear.
 These are images that look viewers straight in the eye, Americans at their collective, idealized best, standing up, speaking out, and forging ahead with only the well-being of each other in mind.
 In Norman Rockwell: Imagining Freedom, we find a quintessentially American artist at work on a quintessentially American subject.
 Rockwell captures his fellow Americans "in the act."

-While you wait to see what the DAM has in store, take a look at some suggested digital resources, as well as what we have on our shelves across the street at DPL -- while we're closed, you can add titles that pique your interest to a list for later, with the exception of the reference collections materials at the end:
+Take a look at some suggested digital resources, as well as what we have on our shelves across the street at DPL -- while we're closed, you can add titles that pique your interest to a list for later, with the exception of the reference collections materials at the end:

 The Rockwell Museum's answer to Lana Del Rey's NFR! -- I can't tell you what "NFR" stands for, but you can find out for yourself by listening to the title track of the critically-acclaimed pop-iconography-obsessed album here.